 - 1. A rubber ball falls 5 feet down, hits the floor and bounces 3 feet up.
 Find the distance passed by the ball and the displacement.
-Make a drawing and show the displacement of the ball. - 2.
-The speed of the car is 36km/h (kilometers per hour).
-Recalculate the speed into meters per second (m/s). - 3.
-Is it possible that the distance passed by someone is less that the displacement?
-Explain your answer. - 4.
+Make a drawing and show the displacement vector of the ball. - 2.
+A car passed 30 km at the speed of 15 m/s.
+Then the car turned back and spent 1 hour to pass 40 km.
+Find average speed and average velocity of the car.
+Make a picture. - 3.
 The velocity of an object is changing.
 Does it necessarily mean that the speed of the object is changing too?
-Explain your answer. - 5.
-A car passed 30km at the speed of 15m/s.
-Then the car turned back and spent 1 hour to pass 40 km.
-Find average speed and average velocity of the car?
-Make a picture.
+Explain your answer. - 4.
+Athletes form a line of length l and run together with speed v along the direction of this line.
+A coach runs towards them with speed u < v.
+Upon meeting the coach each athlete instantly turns around and starts running in the opposite direction with the same speed v.
+What will be the length of the line of athletes after they all turn around?